shahriarsss/facial-recognition-authentication/readme.txt

 == Upgrade Notice ==

+= 1.0.3 =
+This update fixes a login issue with FormData and improves backend logging for easier debugging.
+Update recommended for all users.

 = 1.0.1 =
 This update addresses UI style issues in both the front-end and back-end views.
 It also improves the security integration for the webcam-based authentication.